-Under the direction of ICNL’s President, or his designee, the Program Assistant will undertake the following duties:
+Under the direction of ICNL’s President or his designee, the Program Assistant/Program Officer will undertake the following duties:

-- Assist with the implementation of ICNL programs around the world;
+- Assist with ICNL’s programs and operations around the world;

 - Prepare and help manage contracts and subgrants;